mpothen9088/labnew/README.md

 * Open /persistence-service/backend/src/server.ts file and ensure: const USE_MOCK = true;   This will run mockedTypeOrmPersistence.

-* From the root directory, run: docker-compose up —build
+* From the persistence-service directory, run: docker-compose up —build

 * The service will be available at http://localhost:80.

 Note: Perform the below steps once the container is up and running.